VincentFrangi/DucksBedtimeBot/README.md

 # DucksBedtimeBot
-TelegramBot to reming us to brings ducks to bed
+TelegramBot to remind us to bring ducks to bed